Swasbuckler/filter-search-crud-angular/README.md

 # This is a CRUD Web Application that has a developed filtering system

-For the Full Stack Application, Angular was used to develop this Frontend while ExpressJS was used for the Backend.\
+For the Full Stack Application, Angular was used to develop this Frontend while Express was used for the Backend.\
 Odoo's System and Features was a large inspiration in the creation of this system.

-Repository of the ExpressJS Backend for this application: https://github.com/Swasbuckler/filter-search-crud-server\
+Repository of the Express Backend for this application: https://github.com/Swasbuckler/filter-search-crud-server\
 It will detail the features, database and packages used, which includes details of the PostgreSQL Database and Express Server.

 The demo of this Frontend can be accessed here: <i>Work in Progress</i>